fxdpntthm/slow-cdcl/README.md

 # slow-cdcl
-Yet another inefficient and slow CDCL solver
+Yet another inefficient and slow SMT solver using a slow and inefficient hand crafted CDCL solver and using z3 as a theory solver

 ### Dev Env Setup